Non-stationary Online Learning with Memory and Non-stochastic Control: Introduction

+where throughout the paper we adopt the notation $\a_{i:j}$ to denote the vector sequence $\a_i,\ldots,\a_j$.
 We start the index from $1$ for convenience.
-Recent studies apply online learners with provably low policy regret to a variety of related problems~\citep{COLT'18:smoothed-OCO,ICML'19:online-control,ALT'19:DanielyMansour,NIPS'20:chen-switch-constrain}.
-However, the policy regret~\eqref{eq:policy-regret} only measures the performance versus a \emph{fixed} comparator and is thus not suitable for learning in non-stationary environments~\citep{book/mit/sugiyama2012machine,journals/csur/GamaZBPB14,TKDE'21:DFOP}.
+Recent studies apply online learners with provable low policy regret to a variety of related problems~\citep{COLT'18:smoothed-OCO,ICML'19:online-control,ALT'19:DanielyMansour,NIPS'20:chen-switch-constrain}.
+However, the policy regret~\eqref{eq:policy-Reg} only measures the performance versus a \emph{fixed} comparator and is thus not suitable for learning in non-stationary and open environments~\citep{book/mit/sugiyama2012machine,zhou:openML}.
 For instance, in the recommendation system, the users' interest may change when looking through the product pages; in the traffic flow scheduling, the traffic network pattern changes throughout the day.
 Therefore, it is necessary to design online decision-making algorithms with robustness to non-stationary environments.
-To this purpose, we introduce the \emph{dynamic policy regret} to guide the algorithmic design, measuring the competitive performance against a arbitrary sequence of \emph{time-varying} comparators $\v_1,\ldots,\v_T \in \X$ (shorthanded as $\v_{1:T}$),
+To this purpose, we introduce the \emph{dynamic policy regret} to guide algorithm design, measuring the competitive performance against an arbitrary sequence of \emph{time-varying} comparators $\v_1,\ldots,\v_T \in \W$, defined as

-The upper bound of $\mbox{D-Regret}_T(\v_{1:T})$ should be a function of the comparator sequence $\v_{1:T}$, while the algorithm is agnostic to the choice of comparators.
-The proposed measure is very general---it subsumes static policy regret~\eqref{eq:policy-regret} as a special case when comparators become the best predictor in hindsight, i.e., $\v_{1:T} = \v^* \in \argmin_{\v \in \W} \sum_{t=1}^T f_t(\v,\ldots,\v)$.
-Therefore, dynamic policy regret is a stringent measure and algorithms that optimize it are more adaptive to non-stationary environments.
+The upper bound of $\textnormal{D-Regret}_T(\v_{1:T})$ should be a function of the comparator sequence $\v_{1:T}$, while the algorithm is agnostic to the choice of comparators.
+The proposed measure is very general---it subsumes static policy regret~\eqref{eq:policy-Reg} as a special case when comparators become the best predictor in hindsight, i.e., $\v_{1:T} = \v^* \in \argmin_{\v \in \W} \sum_{t=1}^T f_t(\v,\ldots,\v)$.
+Therefore, dynamic policy regret is a more stringent measure than standard policy regret and algorithms that optimize it are more robust to non-stationary environments.